Kimchi—a spicy, fermented cabbage dish—has been a staple in

 add more.
 Cover with a weighted plate to keep everything well-submerged.
 Set

-aside for 4 hours.
+aside for at least 4 hours.

 well.
 As mentioned above, this is the point at which you can eat the kimchi